agentm/project-m36/README.markdown

 # Project:M36 Relational Algebra Engine

+*Software can always be made faster, but rarely can it be made more correct.*

 ## Introduction

 Project:M36 implements a relational algebra engine as inspired by the writings of Chris Date.